-rforma nce on metrics.
-Now is the relevant info dback? e.g. legal requirement otype.

-eedbac Real and the state and the

-BARISCORE What insights have been n provided by the sta kenolder(s)?
+erforma id why?
+Which staken ance on metrics.
+Now is the relevant infor dback? e.g. legal requirements, totype. eedbac Vhat? ∶ k What insights have been n provided by the sta keholder(s)? ncorpo ration Which?

-Incorpo ration

-Which?
 Where?
 When?
 Why?
 Effect?
+Which?
 Which updates are considered?
+Where in the pipeline did the When in the pipeline did the Why?
+Why has this update been selected?
+Effect?
+What effect(s) did the update have on the metrics?
+Which updates are Where in the When in the Why has this update been What effect(s) did the update have on Which updates are considered?
 Where in the pipeline did the update occur?
 When in the pipeline did the update occur?
 Why has this update been selected?
 What effect(s) did the update have on the metrics?

-Update 1 x x x x

-Update 2 х x x x